The Bostonians: Themes

 Unlike much of James' work, The Bostonians deals with explicitly political themes: feminism and the general role of women in society.
-James was at best ambivalent about the feminist movement, and the early chapters harshly satirise Olive and her fellow ideologues.
+James was at best ambivalent about the feminist movement: he wrote to a suffragette friend on April 6, 1909: "I confess I am not eager for the avènement of a multitudinous & overwhelming female electorate—& don't see how any man in his senses can be."
 Another theme in the book, much discussed recently, is Olive's possible lesbian attraction to Verena.
-(The term Boston marriage came to connote just such an ambiguous co-habiting long-term relationship between two women.)
+The term Boston marriage came to connote just such an ambiguous co-habiting long-term relationship between two women.
 James is not explicit here, partially due to the conventions of the time.
-But this vagueness—because it creates possible ambiguity about Olive's motives—may, or may not, enrich the novel.
+But this vagueness—because it creates possible ambiguity about Olive's motives—may enrich the novel.

 People divide over how to read the book.
 To some, as Ransom gets closer to winning Verena, he seems to lose at least some of his creator's sympathy; to others, none at all.
 To some, he becomes more sympathetic to Olive in the later chapters as she begins to lose Verena; to others, he merely observes her suffering.
-Some think her painful recognition of her situation somewhat similar to Isabel Archer's long nighttime meditation in chapter 42 of The Portrait of a Lady; others don't.
+Some think her painful recognition of her situation somewhat similar to Isabel Archer's long nighttime meditation in chapter 42 of The Portrait of a Lady; others do not.

 The three central characters are surrounded by a vivid supporting cast of would-be reformers, cynical journalists, and sometimes sinister hangers-on.

-The title refers, not to the people of Boston in general, but to the two characters Olive and Verena, "as they appeared to the mind of Ransom, the southerner, and outsider, looking at them from New York."
+The title refers, not to the people of Boston in general, but to the two characters Olive and Verena, "as they appeared to the mind of Ransom, the southerner, and outsider, looking at them from New York".